 He first assumed that it was a sign of heart problems, but checks with a doctor revealed no issues, so he turned to the most common trick in the bag – exercise for gynecomastia.

 While his regime did help him lose weight, the fats on his chest didn’t go away and the pain was still persisting.
 He even resorted to putting ice on the sore areas, but it only served as a temporary relief.

 Putting A Name To The Condition And Its Solution

 Unable to find a solution offline, and adding on to the fact that it’s not a common topic of discussion among Singaporean men, David had no choice but to search online for solutions.

-He soon found out that what he had was gynecomastia, and eventually, stumbled upon Amaris B. Clinic, which presented an opportunity for him to finally get help for the embarrassing condition.
+He soon found out that what he had was man-boobs gynecomastia, and eventually, stumbled upon a gynecomastia clinic, which presented an opportunity for him to finally get help for the embarrassing condition.